Finishing a business degree has many advantages. One of which is having many career opportunities waiting for you.

 Aside from managing events, you can also pursue a career in the human resources (HR) industry.
 As an HR manager or personnel, you'll be responsible for communicating and overseeing the company's employees.HR professionals are always in demand since most companies require a large group of people to function and grow.
 They're among the first employees a company needs when starting out so they can recruit and hire staff members for other departments.

-If you're excellent at dealing with people, this career opportunity may be ideal for you.
+This career opportunity may be ideal if you're excellent at dealing with people.
 Your salary will even be promising as HR managers have a median salary of about USD$121,220 per year, according to the U.S. Bureau of Labor Statistics.

 6. University Professor

 Not only can business graduates look into becoming employees of business enterprises, but they can also opt to become educators.
 You can teach business courses to undergraduates of the same degree so long as you pass the teacher education requirement.
-You’ll be tackling various skills in finance, accounting, business operations, and marketing.However, you must have excellent communication and interpersonal skills on top of existing business skills if you plan to pursue a career in the academe.
-That's because you must be able to impart knowledge effectively and present engaging lessons to your students.
+You’ll tackle various finance, accounting, business operations, and marketing skills.However, if you plan to pursue a career in the academe, you must have excellent communication and interpersonal skills in addition to your existing business skills.
+You must be able to impart knowledge effectively and present engaging lessons to your students.